xflr6/graphviz/docs/api.rst

      |      Raises:
      |          graphviz.RequiredArgumentError: If ``fanout`` is given
      |              but ``stagger`` is None.
-     |          graphviz.ExecutableNotFound: If the Graphviz 'unflatten' executable
+     |          graphviz.ExecutableNotFound: If the Graphviz ``unflatten`` executable
      |              is not found.
      |          subprocess.CalledProcessError: If the returncode (exit status)
      |              of the unflattening 'unflatten' subprocess is non-zero.
      |
      |      See also:
      |          https://www.graphviz.org/pdf/unflatten.1.pdf